derekm129/Employee-Tracker/README.md

    I built this project using JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2.
 I learned from making this application how to use and manipulate databases.

 ## Installation
-- This application requires Node.js, Inquirer version 8.2.4, and MySQL2.
+- This application requires JavaScript, Node.js, Inquirer version 8.2.4, and MySQL2.

 ## Usage
 - Enter 'node index.js' in terminal to start the program.
 Answers questions from the prompt to view or edit tables.
 Press "CTRL + C" to exit.